 Wim Crouwel

 – a man celebrated in an almost evangelical way by many young British designers - at recent London exhibition.
-This is what he said… ‘Crouwel is a very good designer but a lot of the work, in fact all of the work, left me very cold.
+This is what he said… ‘Crouwel is a very good designer but a lot of the work, in fact, all of the work, left me very cold.
 It felt like design for designers.
 If I took my mum and dad to the exhibition I don't think they would enjoy it.
 Whereas they would have loved the Alan Fletcher exhibition… Crouwel's work is too cold.
 Too inaccessible.
 It needs more warmth, it needs a way in.
 But there is no way in.
-I realise Crouwel's work is modernist and part of that is an inaccessibility and a coldness (like it or not, that's how it presents).
+I realise Crouwel's work is modernist and part of that is inaccessibility and a coldness (like it or not, that's how it presents).
 But this for me raises a bigger question about graphic design.
 Is there any point to it if it's inaccessible?
 If my mum and dad can't enjoy it, is it irrelevant? ".
 I think Terrett makes a very valid point.

 The fact is designers get bored.
 The idea of sticking to one typographical discipline can become tedious.
 Younger designers always want to displace the status quo.
 It is in the natural order of things.